valkey-io/valkey-perf-benchmark/README.md

   --groups 1
 ```

-Results saved to `results/search_tests/` with optional flamegraphs if profiling enabled.
+Results saved to `results/search_tests/` with optional flamegraphs if profiling enabled in config.

 #### CPU Pinning Configuration